 Write-Host "Using the instance of [$Instance] and the port of [$Port] here in the code somewhere."

-Should this PowerShell script be executed outside of AnyIdentity without the optional parameters being specified, it would operate as expected, utilizing the default parameter values.
+Should this PowerShell script be executed outside of AnyIdentity without the optional parameters being specified, it would operate as expected, using the default values.

 .\actionscript.ps1 -IdentityProviderEndpoint 'hostname' -IdentityProviderEndpointUserName 'admin' -IdentityProviderEndpointPassword (ConvertTo-SecureString -String 'P@$$word' -AsPlainText -Force)

-However, when constructing the AnyIdentity template and providing only the mandatory parameters, relying on the script’s internal default values, AnyIdentity will override these defaults.
+However, when constructing the AnyIdentity template and providing only the mandatory parameters, relying on the script’s internal default values, AnyIdentity overrides these defaults.

 When AnyIdentity executes an action script, it invariably passes values to all parameters.
-In instances where no value is defined, AnyIdentity will pass a null
+In instances where no value is defined, AnyIdentity passes a null

 value, or if the parameter is of an integer type, a 0